LCAV/FRIDA/README.md

 Check this in the Dependencies section or just run the following to check if you are missing something.

     python check_requirements.py

+If some dependencies are missing, they can be installed with `pip`.

 Second, download the recordings data by running the following at the root of the repository